tudorcebere/test-attacks-repository-ui/pages/further-information/acknowledgements.md

 class: acknowledgements
 layout: docs
 ---
-# Acknowledgements

-This initiative is made possible thanks to the leadership, dedication, and contributions of many individuals across academia, industry, and the open-source community.
+This initiative is made possible thanks to the contributions of many individuals across academia, industry, and the open-source community.

 ## Leadership
 - **Jon Ullman** (Northeastern University)